k-paul-acct/rock-paper-scissors/README.md

 ## API Endpoints

-API endpoints have self-descriptive names and parameters as do error and responses.
+API endpoints have self-descriptive names and parameters as do errors and responses.
 Here I give a brief description of the endpoints.
 Full testing can be done in Swagger.

 `POST /game/create` - Create a new game where you can choose to play with bot.